ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rson, to the detriment ol’
-another—at a sacrifice of health and all those roseate
-charms that bloom upon your youthful features.

 SINGULAR CoURTSHIP.—A young gentleman happen­
 ed to sit at echurch in a pew adjoining one in which sat a
 young lady, for whom he conceived a most sudden and